rustequal/pyInspectorTelegramBot/README.md

 /owner &lt;PASSWORD&gt;
 </pre>

 - Add the bot to the telegram group or channel as an administrator.
+The bot does not need any special permissions.
+The main thing is to be an administrator.
+Therefore, all permission switches can be turned off.
 - If you want to work with Telegram groups, open the group chat and enter the "/group_add@username" command, where "@username" is the username of the new bot:
 <pre>
 /group_add@username